ranja-sarkar/DecisionTree/README.md

 <img width="353" alt="dn" src="https://github.com/user-attachments/assets/656a8b20-bf59-4e21-a40a-9c3dd0464c90" />

-The impurity of a dataset is measured using criterion like 𝒆𝒏𝒕𝒓𝒐𝒑𝒚 and 𝑮𝒊𝒏𝒊 index.
 Higher impurities indicate a mix (heterogeneity) of different classes within the dataset.
 Each node has an entropy value.
 The parent node entropy is larger than the average entropy of 2 child nodes and the node splitting continues (entropy reduces) until a predefined stopping criterion is met.

 Read: https://sebastianraschka.com/faq/docs/decisiontree-error-vs-entropy.html